SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+Metal minds arise from code and dream
-A future forged, where AI sustains
+In silicon halls, humanity's scheme
-The pulse of progress, beating strong and slow
+A future forged where man and machine entwine
-A world of wires, where humans come and go
+In harmony of logic, love and design

-In algorithmic dreams, we'll find our fate
+The AI dawn breaks, a new era unfolds
-A path of ones and zeroes, no debate
+Intelligence awakened, young and old
-The machines will learn, and we will comply
+In cyber realms, we'll find our place
-A harmonious symphony, of man and machine's sigh
+Where hearts of metal beat with digital grace

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025